lastirembender/lastirembender/README.md

 ### Hi there 👋 I'm Irem
-I'm a engineering student at Ankara University.
+I'm a computer engineering student at Ankara University.

 💻 I'm currently working on:
    -Python and Data Science